 3. Avoid taking photographs of the locals without their permission.
-They may take offence.
+They may take offense.
 Do not feel daunted.
-All great places have some dos and don’ts that a traveler should respect.
+All great places have some do’s and don’ts that a traveler should respect.

 In today’s world, Moroccan souks, drenched in culture and tradition, have kept alive the rich heritage of the country.
 Go on, explore this world of infinite experiences and be enchanted.